Alegna González: Career

 González opened her 2021 season by winning the 20 km race at the Costa Rican Race Walking Championships in 1:34:02 as an invited guest.
 In June she set a new personal best in the discipline at the Gran Premio Cantonés de La Coruña in Spain, recording a time of 1:28:40 for a second-place finish.
 The following week, González won the Mexican national title in the 10,000 m walk.
-At the delayed 2020 Olympic Games, she placed fifth in the women's 20 kilometres walk with a time of 1.30:33.
+At the delayed 2020 Olympic Games, she placed fifth in the women's 20 kilometres walk with a time of 1:30:33.

 González placed fourth in the 20 km event at the 2022 World Race Walking Team Championships in Muscat, narrowly missing out on the podium with a time of 1:32:45.
 She captured another national title, this time in the 20 km walk, to qualify for the 2022 World Championships.

+At the 2024 Summer Olympics in Paris, González again finished fifth in the 20 km walk, in a time of 1:27:14, and fifth again in the newly introduced mixed marathon walk relay alongside her teammates.
+She later said that her splits over the 10 and 11 km legs of the relay showed her she could compete at a higher level, calling it a turning point in her belief that she could contend for a medal rather than simply a top finish.

+That belief paid off the following year.
+At the 2025 World Athletics Championships in Tokyo, González won the silver medal in the women's 20 km walk in a North, Central American and Caribbean record time of 1:26:06, finishing behind Spain's María Pérez and ahead of Japan's Nanako Fujii; it was her first medal at a senior global championship after four consecutive years finishing in the top eight at every major championship she contested.
+That July, she had also set a North American record of 2:44:28 for the 35 km walk at a meet in Dublin, Ireland.
+Celebrating draped in the Mexican flag after her Tokyo silver, she was congratulated by a journalist as the "pride of Ojinaga," her hometown; she responded by showing a magnet of Chihuahua, her home state, where her passion for racewalking had begun in primary school.
+"I have been searching for this medal for quite a while now," she said.
+"I asked myself what I needed to do to win a medal."

 Personal life

 González grew up with a single mother in Ojinaga, Chihuahua.
 She moved from Ojinaga to Mexico City at the age of 16 to further her athletic development.
+She completed a degree in sports science at La Salle University in Mexico City in 2025.